 This prevents it from rolling and slipping as you’re performing your pushups.

-That’s why I would recommend the Powerblock Elite adjustable dumbbells (link for the cheapest price) for pushups!
+That’s why I would recommend the Powerblock Elite adjustable dumbbells for pushups!

-Will you be doing pushups on your adjustbale dumbbells?
+Will you be doing pushups on your adjustable dumbbells?

 Thanks for reading guys!